lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 By default, a bubbling [custom event](#standard-custom-events) dispatched inside shadow DOM will stop bubbling when it reaches the shadow root.

-To make a custom event pass through shadow DOM boundaries, you must set both the `composed` to `true`.
+To make a custom event pass through shadow DOM boundaries, you must set the `composed` flag to `true`.
 It's common to pair `composed` with `bubbles` so that all nodes in the DOM tree can hear the event:

 ```js
 _dispatchMyEvent() {